nogibjj/PandasDescriptiveStatisitcs/README.md

 5. `def visualize_dataset(data_: pd.DataFrame, outcome_var: str, target_var: str, inteaction_term: str) -> None`
    Visualizes the passed data.
 Makes a scatter plot of target vs outcome variables.
 Colors the scatter plot by the interaction term.
 Draws a best fit linear regression line for each category of the iinteration term.
 Draws vertical lines to signify the mean, median and standard deviation.
+Saves output visualization to a png file in the output folder.
+Generates a summary report in the output folder.

 ---